madelenenzula/Changisha/README.md

-## About Harambee
+## About Changisha
-Harambee *(swahili word for "all pull together")* script allows you to effortlessly launch a crowdfunding platform where users can create unlimited campaigns to help those in need or raise funds for community projects.
+Changisha *(swahili word for "fundraise")* script allows you to effortlessly launch a crowdfunding platform where users can create unlimited campaigns to help those in need or raise funds for community projects.
 Its based on laravel 10 PHP framework.

 ## Features:
 Enjoy advanced application features which include but not limited to: